Please "like" and "share" this page and the individual pages you visit here.

 This is a bit different from what I usually offer however the following video study from Chabad of Summerlin is very interesting, both from a Jewish perspective and from a prophetic point of view.

 Those familiar with my writings will be somewhat acquainted with my basic prophetic interpretations of current events.
-For the sake of brevity I'm not going to get into them too much here although as you read my comments most of my related views will become clear enough.
-I will also include links throughout this page for further study.
+For the sake of brevity I'm not going to get into them too much here although as you read my comments most of my related views will become clear enough I suppose.
+I will include links throughout this page for further study.
 As always, if you have comments or questions I invite you to contact me.
 This series of videos is very interesting on a few different levels.
+Enjoy.

-In Judaism as in Christianity there is a lot of debate concerning the Messiah and End Time events.
-The Talmud speaks of a man "as cruel as Haman" (from the Book of Esther and our Purim traditions) who will rise up against the Jewish people shortly before the coming of Melech HaMashiach ben David:Sanhedrin Folio 97a: ...Thus hath R. Johanan said: in the generation when the son of David [i.e., Messiah] will come, scholars will be few in number, and as for the rest, their eyes will fail through sorrow and grief.
+In Judaism as in Christianity there is a lot of debate concerning the coming of Messiah and End Time events.
+Many people in both religions are unaware of the amount of Jewish interpretation and debate on this topic.
+The Talmud speaks of the coming of a man "as cruel as Haman" (referenced from the Book of Esther and our Purim traditions) who will rise up against the Jewish people shortly before the coming of Melech HaMashiach ben David:Sanhedrin Folio 97a: ...Thus hath R. Johanan said: in the generation when the son of David [i.e., Messiah] will come, scholars will be few in number, and as for the rest, their eyes will fail through sorrow and grief.
 Multitudes of trouble and evil decrees will be promulgated anew, each new evil coming with haste before the other has ended.'

 Sanhedrin 97b: ...
 Rab said: All the predestined dates [for redemption] have passed, and the matter [now] depends only on repentance and good deeds...